 contacts during the day, SSB or DSB capability in addition to CW is an

-way of making CW contacts.
+advantage.
+You'll hear CW activity most afternoons.
 The response rate to CQ calls is generally

-good (better than 80 metres in my opinion), but there can sometimes be long
+good (better than 80 metres in my opinion), but there can still sometimes be long

 gaps between answers.
 If operating portable, take a good book to read